Eastern Cham

 This combining mark is always typed and stored after the base consonant.
 The rendering process places the glyph before the base consonant.
 The first code point just above can be used on its own, but is also used in conjunction with other vowel combining marks as shown in the examples just above (see compositeV).
 In this case, it should be typed and stored immediately after the consonant and the other combining marks follow it.

-When an orthographic syllable begins with a consonant cluster, the vowel sign is actually placed before the start of the onset, ie. to the left of the syllable as a whole.
-See fig_prebase.
+When an orthographic syllable begins with a consonant cluster, the vowel sign is placed before the start of the onset, ie. to the left of the syllable as a whole.
+This is neatly illustrated in the following example, where the pre-base part of the vowel sign appears before the medial consonant, which itself appears before the base consonant.
+The encoded sequence, however, follows the pronounciation order.

 ꨚꨴꨯꨱꩃ